Ikomia-dev/IkomiaApi/README.md

 `pip install ikomia`

 >**_Note:_** we provide Python wheel for Python 3.7, 3.8 and 3.9.
-It includes OpenCV package (v4.5.2).
 For Linux users, the wheel targets the platform manylinux2014 so that it should be compatible with most of recent distributions.
 For Windows, the wheel is only compatible with Windows 10.

 <!-- USAGE EXAMPLES -->